Optimal (degree+1)-Coloring in Congested Clique: Introduction

 \paragraph{(\textsf{degree+1})-list coloring (\DILC).} The \DILC problem in distributed setting has been studied both on its own, and also as a tool in designing distributed algorithms for other coloring problems, like $(\Delta+1)$-coloring, $(\Delta+1)$-list coloring, and $\Delta$-coloring.
 The problem is not easier than the $(\Delta+1)$-coloring and the $(\Delta + 1)$-list coloring problems, and the difficulty of dealing with vertices having color palettes of significantly different sizes makes the problem more challenging.
-As the result, until very recently the obtained complexity bounds have been significantly weaker than the bounds for the $(\Delta+1)$-coloring problem, see, e.g., \cite{BKM20,FHK16,Kuhn20}.
-This changed last year, when in a recent breakthrough Halld{\'o}rsson \etal \cite{HKNT22} gave a randomized $O(\log^3\log n)$-round distributed algorithm for \DILC in the \LOCAL distributed model.
-Observe that this bound matches the state-of-the-art complexity for the (easier) $(\Delta+1)$-coloring problem \cite{CLP20}.
-This work has been later extended to the \CONGEST model by Halld{\'o}rsson \etal \cite{HNT22}, who designed a randomized \CONGEST algorithm for \DILC that runs in $O(\log^5\log n)$ rounds.
-Similarly as for the \LOCAL model, this bound matches the state-of-the-art complexity for the $(\Delta+1)$-coloring problem in \CONGEST \cite{HKMT21}.
+As the result, until very recently the obtained complexity bounds have been significantly weaker than the bounds for the $(\Delta+1)$-coloring problem, see, e.g., \cite{BKM20,FHK16,Kuhn20}. \comments{This changed in 2022, when in a breakthrough Halld{\'o}rsson \etal \cite{HKNT22} gave a randomized $O(\log^3 \log n)$-round distributed algorithm for \DILC in the \LOCAL distributed model.
+When this result is combined with the result by Ghaffari and Grunau \cite{GG23}, it implies an $\widetilde{O}(\log^2 \log n)$-round \LOCAL algorithm for \DILC.
+Observe that this bound matches the state-of-the-art complexity for the (easier) $(\Delta+1)$-coloring problem \cite{CLP20,GG23}.
+The algorithm for \DILC in the \LOCAL model was later extended to the \CONGEST model by Halld{\'o}rsson \etal \cite{HNT22}, who designed a randomized \CONGEST algorithm for \DILC that runs in $O(\log^5 \log n)$ rounds.
+When this result is combined with the network decomposition result by Ghaffari \etal \cite{GGHIR23} implies $\widetilde{O}(\log^3 \log n)$-round \CONGEST algorithm for \DILC.
+Similarly as for the \LOCAL model, this bound matches the state-of-the-art complexity for the $(\Delta+1)$-coloring problem in \CONGEST \cite{HKMT21,GGHIR23}.}